DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/dataSource.md

 default: null
 ---
 #include common-dataSource-description with {
     widget_works_with: "The **TreeView** works with object collections that can have a plain or hierarchical structure.
 Depending on the structure, the objects should provide different data fields.
-Specify the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure') property to notify the **TreeView** of the used structure and refer to the option's description for information on the required fields.",
+Specify the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure') property to notify the **TreeView** of the used structure and refer to the property's description for information on the required fields.",

     dataSource_items_note: "- Do not specify the [items](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/items '{basewidgetpath}/Configuration/items/') property if you specified the **dataSource**, and vice versa."